 In 2016, Garden Spot Village began to partner with CURE International, a network of hospitals that offer life-changing surgeries to children.
 In 2016 and 2017 teams went to the Dominican Republic; in 2018 and 2019, teams traveled to Kijabe, Kenya.
-The next trip to Kenya is tentatively scheduled for January 2021.
 To achieve the goal of experiencing culture in the midst of serving, each trip includes an immersive experience like a photo safari.

 United Methodist Volunteers in Mission (UMVIM)

 Garden Spot Village also connected with United Methodist Volunteers in Mission (UMVIM) to support relief and rebuilding efforts.
 In late April 2018, a group of team members and residents traveled to Tarboro, North Carolina, to partner with UMVIM.
 In March 2019, a second team went.
-A third trip is tentatively scheduled for fall 2020.
+We are hoping to go a third time sometime in the near future.